 What is the scope of your research?
 What questions are you trying to answer?

-:
+Dr. Bingshuang Zou: Dental movement assessment is important when evaluating orthodontic treatment outcomes.
+We are going to be demonstrating a method to evaluate the 3D movement of maxillary posterior teeth that have undergone clear aligner treatment.

 What are the most recent developments in your field of research?